 Standards can be defined at whole company, departmental, team or individual levels.
-They need to define both the “what” and the “how” – so in the terminology I use on my programmes they need to be about “tasks” AND “behaviours”.
+They need to define both the “what” and the “how” – so the terminology I use is that they need to be about “tasks” AND “behaviours”.

 It is absolutely a CIO’s job to define them and communicate them to their teams and the individuals within the team.

 My view, based on periodic sampling of businesses performance plans (or whatever term is given in your business to the recording of people’s objectives), is that they are often poorly defined and in more than a few instances, missing altogether.

 There are many consequences of them not being well defined and unfortunately most of the consequences are negative or even potentially highly damaging.
 Here are just some:

 - If an individual or team does not know the standard, they cannot make a judgement of their own performance.